Adult Graduation Program

-An adult who has not graduated may take eligible courses that lead to the British Columbia Certificate of Graduation (the Dogwood) or that lead to the Adult Graduation Diploma (the Adult Dogwood).
+An adult who has not graduated may take eligible courses that lead to either the British Columbia Certificate of Graduation (the Dogwood) or that lead to the Adult Graduation Diploma (the Adult Dogwood).

-To earn the Adult Graduation Diploma, an adult Student must, either through enrolment or assigned credit through prior learning assessment, complete or obtain at least 3 courses after being admitted in an adult program.
+To earn the Adult Graduation Diploma, an adult student must, either through enrolment or assigned credit through prior learning assessment, complete or obtain at least 3 courses after being admitted in an adult program.

 Students working toward the Adult Dogwood may carry over two eligible courses taken before they began the adult program.
 They may take courses from either colleges or school districts, or they can use qualifying courses from both systems and combine the attained credits to satisfy the Adult Graduation Program requirements.

 Effective September 1, 2017, adult students who have graduated may take tuition-free courses.
 These tuition-free courses may be taken at continuing education centres, K-12 schools or through distributed learning.